Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 What is a notary?

 Notaries have the authority to authenticate a document and certify its legitimacy so that it can be used in another country.
 In particular, many English documents will only be accepted by foreign courts and civil authorities once they have been notarised, and many foreign documents need to be prepared or signed in front of a notary in order to be effective.

-The office of Notary Public is internationally recognised and difficult to attain; there are less than 900 notaries in the whole of England and Wales.
+The office of Notary Public is internationally recognised and difficult to attain; there are fewer than 900 notaries in the whole of England and Wales.
 Notaries date back to Roman times, but in today’s increasingly global society they play an important role in supporting international trade.

 When is a notary needed by businesses?

 There are a number of situations where businesses might require the services of a Notary Public.
-In most cases a notary is required where there is a need for someone to check and verify documents which have come from, or will be used, outside the UK.
+In most cases, a notary is required where there is a need for someone to check and verify documents which have come from or will be used, outside the UK.

 A notary can help businesses involved in international trade in a number of ways:

 - notarising Certificates of Incorporation, Memorandum and Articles of Association for the UK and foreign companies;

 - company Powers of Attorney and letters of authority;